 - Satisfies General Education requirement:

 - Grading Options

 - Repeats available for credit:

 Explores the field of computer science.
 Provides an overview of computer architecture, software development engineering, data organization, problem-solving strategies, ethics and theory of computation.
 Explores career options and develops rudimentary software developmental skills.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Prerequisites: IRW 115 or WR 115 or equivalent placement; placement into MTH 65 or MTH 98.
 Audit available.